Big Napier buildings up for mortgagee sale

 Mortgagee sales have been advertised for two of Napier's bigger commercial buildings – one of them under renovation as a hotel.

-They are a four-storey block built on the corner of Munro and Raffles streets about 13 years ago and known as the PWC Building, and a three-level structure built in the 1970s for law firm Langley Twigg off Raffles St and near what is now an intersection with Vautier St.
+They are a four-storey block built on the corner of Munro and Raffles streets about 13 years ago and known as the PWC Building, and a three-level structure built in the 1970s off Raffles St and near what is now an intersection with Vautier St.

 The PWC Building has in recent months been under conversion as a 52-room hotel, with original lead tenants and global financial services giant Price Waterhouse Coopers now having its Hawke's Bay base in offices on the former Napier Cosmopolitan Club site on the corner of Marine Pde and Albion St.

-A hub of community services had until recently operated out of the Langley Twigg building, having established on the site after the law firm moved to West Quay, Ahuriri, in 2006.
+A hub of community services had until recently operated out of the three-level former Langley Twigg building, having established on the site after law firm moved to West Quay, Ahuriri, in 2006.

 The buildings, each with significant on-site parking, have been advertised by Colliers International for sale by mortgagee tender closing on July 24 at 3pm, and will not be sold before that time.